 The first, most important, non-negotiable step of answering "Why is my lower back killing me?" is getting your muscles to calm the hell down.
 Without getting out of angry muscle spasms there are no corrective exercises, habits, posture, or lifestyle that will get you to permanent relief.

 My Step 1 Story: For 4 years I was in and out of chiropractors, PTs, doctors, etc. and never found more than temporary relief.
-It wasn't until I desperately stumbled on the trigger point therapy school of thought that I realized a basic truth: muscle tension is the source of an incredible amount of bodily pain, and it will continue to manifest pain until it is directly dealt with.
-Until this, I thought I had a back spine, bad nerves, a curse - anything but a problem with muscles.
-This quote from source [2] helped me understand this:
+It wasn't until I desperately stumbled on the trigger point therapy school of thought that I realized a basic truth: muscle tension is the source of an incredible amount of bodily pain, and it will continue to cause pain until it is directly dealt with.
+Until this, I thought I had a broken spine, bad nerves, a curse - anything but a problem with muscles.
+This quote from myofascial pain & trigger point therapy source [2] helped me understand this:

 "The solution for your back pain may be simpler than you think.
 Many people are haunted by the fear that pinched nerves, ruptured disks, or arthritis is causing their back pain, when there’s a good chance that their pain may be coming solely, or at least in part, from myofascial trigger points in muscles.
 Even when back pain is due to genuine problems in the vertebral column, myofascial trigger points often contribute to a major part of the pain.
 In fact, there’s reason to believe that trigger points can be the root cause of many spinal problems because of the muscle tension they maintain.
 Short, tight muscles can displace vertebrae and cause compression of nerves and disks.
 When investigating back pain, trigger points should be at the top of the list, because trigger point therapy is noninvasive, has few side effects, and can be done on yourself (Travell and Simons 1992)" [1]